kenneth-ge/Foot-Pedal-Kernel-Dev/README.md

 # Foot-Pedal-Kernel-Dev
 ## footpedal_userspace
 A userspace program that reads data from the kernel (devfs), and outputs the current state of the pedal

+## drivers
+Drivers I'm writing, some of which control/manipulate the foot pedal

+### demo_driver.c
+Basic character driver program template that allows reading and writing from its character file in sysfs.
+Stores 64 bytes of data (think of it like a USB flash drive with a storage space of 64 bytes).

+### hid_descriptor_remap.c
+Hacks the HID descriptor for the PCSensor FootSwitch by shifting its key mapping up by 0x35, in order to remap the 'b' key to 'F1'.